Abraham in Flames (opera)

 Sneak preview presentation by Niloufar Talebi

 The completed opera is a 70-minute work written for Young Women’s Choral Projects, Merola Opera Program soloists, and musical ensemble including the Living Earth Show.
-The first 35 min. of the opera will be workshopped hosted by the SF International Arts Festival in Sept-Oct 2017.
-The completed work will premiere in 2018/2019.

-Nominated for the Nobel Prize, Shamlou (1925-2000) is among the most celebrated figures of Iranian literature.
+Nominated for the Nobel Prize in literature, Shamlou (1925-2000) is among the most celebrated figures of Iranian literature.
 He surmounted a bleak childhood to pioneer a modernist revolution.
 His poems allude to classical Persian literature, but they are also heirs of Rimbaud, Lorca, Dante, Shakespeare, and the world literature he translated and drew upon to create a cultural revolution.
 Abraham in Flames is the title of one of his seminal books, a biblical metaphor for the purity of truth-seekers, which we have adapted in turn to celebrate the beauty of risk-takers.

 Shamlou’s sublime poetry is about the beauty buried inside that elevates, his staggering imagery adapted to animate the opera.
 Abraham in Flames takes its audiences on a journey of awakening to our humanity, a celebration of the power of art, focusing on the empowerment of young women, their journey to agency and independence from (male) influences.
 Abraham in Flames is a Bildungsoper—an opera of our formative years and spiritual education.